 '''

-#lang plai/gc2/mutator
+#lang plai/gc2/mutator package: plai

 '''

-The GC Mutator Scheme language is used to test garbage collectors written with the §2 "GC Collector Scheme" language.
+The GC Mutator Scheme language is used to test garbage collectors written with the §4 "GC Collector Language, 2" language.
 Since collectors support a subset of Racket's values, the GC Mutator Scheme language supports a subset of procedures and syntax.
 In addition, many procedures that can be written in the mutator are omitted as they make good test cases.
 Therefore, the mutator language provides only primitive procedures, such as +, cons, etc.